 So our hyper-competitive society, a trait reinforced daily in school, has become so enthralled with early learning, we have flashcards and educational product marketed to babies.

 If you think about it, these beliefs existed before we were even born, so the indoctrination is insidious, strong-held, and rarely questioned.
+This is what makes deschooling seem like an impossible feat.

 Educational Stress Lingers